RuairiD/howsmytrack-api/README.md

 ## Authentication
 JWTs are used for stateless authentication.
 The [`django-graphql-jwt`](https://github.com/flavors/django-graphql-jwt) package is used for providing tokens, which are set in a HttpOnly `JWT` cookie.
 Due to the relative lack of sensitive data stored (essentially email addresses and Soundcloud URLs), authentication wasn't extensively researched or implemented, and functions in pretty simple capacity.

+## Scheduled Jobs
+A combination of `apscheduler` and and `django_apscheduler` are used to run two scheduled jobs.
+* `calculate_user_ratings` recalculates the average ratings of all users based on their recent feedback ratings (run at 2:00AM UTC every day)
+* `assign_groups` assigns all unassigned feedback requests to new groups (run at 2:30AM UTC every day)